Doburoku

 CARBONATION

-Doburoku comes in many forms: puréed, still, carbonated, pasteurized, unpasteurized, etc. Our favorite style of Doburoku is unpasteurized and naturally carbonated in the bottle to offset the sweetness and the thickness which we achieved in our pressurized bottle.
-Due to the high levels of pressure in the bottle, there is a specific direction to opening the bottle safely on the label.
+Doburoku comes in many forms: puréed, still, carbonated, pasteurized, unpasteurized, etc. Our Doburoku is non-puréed, pasteurized once to avoid exploding of the bottle, and naturally carbonated in the bottle to offset the sweetness and the thickness which we achieved in our pressurized bottle.